anavi-n/yourecobestie/ecohub.md

 ## Medicines
 | Brand/Shop | Why? |
 | ------ | ------ |
 [Cabinet Health](https://cabinethealth.com/collections/refills) | Refillable OTC and prescription medication.
-I found this in my research but havent personally vetted it.
-Goes without saying that consult your doctor, I am not one. and health should be prioritized above sustainability.|
+I found this in my research but havent personally tried it.
+Goes without saying that consult your doctor, I am not a doctor and you cannot be sustainable if you are not healthy :) |

 ## Menstrual Products